About

-Spicie Foodie is a blog penned by me, Nancy, a 32 year old Mexican expatriate living in Europe.
 As a child I avoided the kitchen and my Mother’s constant (failed) attempts to get me to learn to cook.
 Over the years I finally gave in and taught myself how to cook.
 This blog is my culinary adventure leading me to learn and experience it all.
 My favorite foods or those I crave the most are spicy flavorful dishes, I guess it’s only natural being that it’s in my blood.
 You will find a range of spicy dishes from Mexican, Indian and Thai cuisine, as well as a range of less or non spicy dishes from all over the world.
-Spicy or mild my recipes are all healthy, fresh, delicious, and guaranteed to spice up your kitchen and life!
+Spicy or mild my recipes are all healthy, fresh, delicious, and guaranteed to spice up your kitchen and help lead a healthier life.

 PUBLICATIONS :